isfopo/drum-sequencer/README.md

 ## Modes

 Different modes can be accessed by specific button combinations, listed below.
-Pressing these two buttons together will not cause a note to be added to the grid.
+Pressing these two buttons together will not cause a note to be added to the grid, but immediately switch to the mode selected.

 ### Main Mode